input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::tip

-Here is an example that reproduces the default configuration for the prometheus server:
+Here is an example that reproduces the default configuration for the Prometheus server:

 ```bash
 sudo bash -c 'cat >> /opt/mithril/mithril-signer.env << EOF